umbibio/scToxoplasmaCDC/README.md

 # scToxoplasmaCDC

-## This page provides instructions for running statistical analysis on scRNA-Seq data of Babesia species.
+## This page provides instructions for running statistical analysis on scRNA-Seq and scATAC-Seq data of replicating tachyzoites.
 The analysis is as follows:

 * Single-cell RNA-seq data processing
 * Single-Cell ATAC-seq data processing